-Well, call me old-fashioned, or 'old-school' - but maybe if we ever take a moment from the daily din of 'Civil War Mach 2' perhaps we can all, regardless of the color of our state, listen to old McCall warn fellow drivers about the bears, and remember how, a mere 40-ish odd years ago, we all loved the same song, hated the same thing (the highway patrol), dreamt the same dreams, and drank the same beer while watching the same sunset, and then one last thing we did together: we avoided the 1978 movie version of McCall's song, Convoy when it finally came out.
-Because when a craze dies down in America, we become kind of ashamed and remorseful for letting ourselves get so carried away.
-We pack it up in a basement-bound box to wait until bored Williamsburg college students unearth it while smoking pot down there when you're at work.
+Well, call me old-fashioned, or 'old-school' - but maybe if we ever take a moment from the daily din of 'Civil War Mach 2' perhaps we can once again, regardless of the color of our state, listen to old McCall warn fellow drivers about the bears, and remember how, a mere 40-ish odd years ago, we all loved the same songs, hated the same things (the highway patrol), feared the same nuclear annihilation, dreamt the same dreams, and drank the same beer while watching the same sunset, and then, before it all went 'poof' with the death of John Lennon - there was one last thing we did together, as a family: we avoided the 1978 movie version of Convoy.
+Because by then the craze had died back down, and when a craze dies down in America, we become kind of ashamed and remorseful for letting ourselves get so carried away.
+We pack it up in a basement-bound box, and there it waits until bored Williamsburg college students unearth it at the local Salvation Army.
 The fuzzy dice hood ornament might be too dusty to use, and they don't have a car, but they like the hat, and the PBR belt buckle, and the bandanna.
 But the CB's busted, I think.
 Let me go and check....

 But the more we pull a song to us the harder we push it away later, so the movie inevitably bombs and today only a few of us remember they even existed.
-Take the more northern state-style 'softie' radio obsession that came upon as after McCall's song had died away, Debbie Boone's 1977 hit "You Light Up My Life."
+Take for another example the more northern state-style 'softie' radio obsession that came upon as after McCall's song had died away, Debbie Boone's 1977 hit "You Light Up My Life."
 Whole families would pull over when "Light" came on the car radio, and cry in unison.
 A Light up my Life movie was immediately commissioned, producers ill-advisedly presuming America wouldn't be long sick of the emotional hit by the time the film came out later in the year.

 We were.
 And to this day no one has ever seen You Light Up My Life.

-But Convoy (1978) had more than a feelin', by which I mean Peckinpah directing, which meant slow-mo bar fights.
-It came out three years after the song had been forgotten.
-Emotion didn't enter into it, not the sappy kind anyway, only a comforting feeling of strength and solidarity with the truckers of the open road.
-It sat in our minds next to Burt Reynolds' middle finger and our ability to get truckers to honk real loud if we turned around and made a 'toot-toot' gesture as we passed them.
-The real appeal for those of us too young to drive, though, was the novelty of the CB radio and all its crazy code words: You could get on there and play talk radio DJ, and more importantly tip off the reverse going traffic if you spotted a 'bear in the woods' i.e. a speed trap waiting for traffic on the other side.
-The idea of a kind of anonymous fame (anyone, could be listening in - a kind of early Twitter).
+Car culture was huge, still.
 Once in awhile we got rides in the older kids' cool Trans-Ams or Firebirds and it hooked us.
 The automotive store became a kind of secondary Spencer Gifts.
 We eyed the Playboy bunny mud flaps and bought novelty rearview ornaments to hang over our beds like dreamcatchers.
 We'd sit in our sixth grade class wearing black driving gloves, just in case.
 Meanwhile at the movies, the masses clamored in love of the motorized outlaw.
-Sugarland Express (1974) and Vanishing Point (1971) paved the way for the whole "mass of Americans rallying 'round one outlaw car'" cause thing.
+Sugarland Express (1974) and Vanishing Point (1971) paved the way for the whole "mass of Americans rallying 'round one outlaw car'" cause thing, so big at (of course), the drive-in.
 By the time Convoy rolled off the line that thing was quite overdone.
 It rolled alongside High-Ballin' and Every Which Way But Loose, choking on the dust of Smokey, Handle with Care, Breaker Breaker, High-Ballin', White Line Fever... on TV, the genre devolved into Nielsen scavengers like BJ and the Bear, Dukes of Hazzard and TV movies like The Great Smokey Road Block and Flatbed Annie and Sweetie Pie.
-If your curious, the junkyard in the back of Amazon Prime streaming is laden with them.
+If you're curious, the junkyard in the back of Amazon Prime streaming is laden with them.
 Most look like shit but some still got the gleam in their grille.

 "Peckinpah uses the big rigs anthropomorphically, and while watching this picture, you recover the feelings you had as a child about the power and size and noise of trucks, and their bright, distinctive colors.
 Graeme Clifford's editing provides fast, hypnotic rhythms, and sequences with the trucks low in the frame and most of the image given over to skies with brilliant white clouds are poetic gestures, like passages in Dovzhenko.
 As a horny trucker, Kris Kristofferson lacks the common touch that might have given the movie some centrifugal force, though he's as majestic-looking as the big trucks.Hell, forget it.
 As Kristofferson might say, "Dovzhenko, my ass!"
 But I am a Pauline Kael disciple and thanks her odd associations and my man crush on Kristofferson, for better or worse, I have joined the Convoy.
 Wanna ride with the Duck, come on back?